ika-rwth-aachen/acdc-notebooks/README.md

 ![](assets/terminal.png)

-change to `/acdc/` directory and open index.
+change to `/acdc/` directory and open `index.ipynb` to get an overview over all available notebooks.